 • Integrates with EPR, shared care and social care systems.

-• Communications done in patient context and assimilated into the patient record.
+• Communications carried out in patient context and assimilated into the patient record.

 • Designed to support and optimise clinical workflows.